This doc is about our new Postgres Proxy. If youâre an early Sequin customer, you can find the documentation for our HTTP Proxy here.

 Errors

 Sequin validates each mutation with the source API before committing it to your database.
-If the mutation fails the source API’s validation, Sequin will return a standard Postgres error:
+If the mutation fails the source APIâs validation, Sequin will return a standard Postgres error:Weâre consolidating the possible error types that you will receive.
+When we have the complete list, weâll update this part of the docs so that you know what to expect.

 Considerations

-Sequin’s Postgres Proxy provides a radically new way to build on top of APIs.
-While it’s designed to work with all your Postgres queries and workflows, there are two principles behind the Proxy’s design that you should keep in mind while building on it:
+Sequinâs Postgres Proxy provides a radically new way to build on top of APIs.
+While itâs designed to work with all your Postgres queries and workflows, there are two principles behind the Proxyâs design that you should keep in mind while building on it:Mutations are sent to the API synchronously

 The Proxy will apply mutations first to the API, before committing the mutation to your database.
-This is an important part of the Proxy’s design.
+This is an important part of the Proxyâs design.
+Therefore:Network errors can happen

 Mutations to Sequin tables via the Proxy trigger a network request to the API under the hood.
 The mutation will block until both the API request and the database mutation succeed.
+This means your mutations are subject to network errors.
+For example, if the API youâre writing to is down, your mutations will fail.
+Fortunately, these network errors are translated into Postgres errors so that your application code can easily parse and handle them.Mutations will take longer to execute

-Mutations will take longer to execute than reads, as they need to be sent to the API.
+Mutations will take longer to execute than reads, as they need to be sent to the API.Transactions are ignored

 Of note, this design means transactions do not behave normally through the proxy.
-See Transactions.
+See Transactions.Mutations map to one API request

+At the moment, Sequin has to be able to map each mutation command to a single API request.
+This is to prevent you from getting into an inconsistent state.
 For example, consider the situation where your insert mutation command needed five API requests to complete but failed on the third request.
-At this point, you’ve partially inserted the batch into the API.
-But it’s not clear what mutation is safe to run next.
-If you re-ran the original mutation, you’d end up re-inserting records into the API.
+At this point, youâve partially inserted the batch into the API.
+But itâs not clear what mutation is safe to run next.
+If you re-ran the original mutation, youâd end up re-inserting records into the API.
+Therefore:There is a limit on the number of records that can be mutated at a time

-See above the maximum number of records that can be mutated per insert
+See above the maximum number of records that can be mutated perinsert

 , update